tracy-o/learning-day/docs/xray-investigation.md

   - aws_ex_ray has some issues which include:
     - Causing bottlenecks by using a fixed pool to monitor belfrage request processes, which result in latency and could produce 500s
     - Performing more work than necessary on traces that won't be sent to the X-Ray API
-  - These issued can be mitigated by:
+  - These issues can be mitigated by:
-    - Only calling aws_ex_ray when we wish to sent a trace to the X-Ray API
+    - Only calling aws_ex_ray when we wish to send a trace to the X-Ray API
     - Enforcing timeouts for calls to aws_ex_ray within Belfrage
     - Wrapping calls to aws_ex_ray in its own isolated process or try-catch blocks